pschaeflein/BlogArticles/ImplicitFlow/article.md

 With all the UI code, Graph calls, and authentication stuff mixed together, it can be a little hard to follow.
 So even if you're not a TypeScript developer, you might find it easier to understand the logic in the TypeScript examples.

 The TypeScript SPA includes two services, [MSGraphService](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/src/services/MSGraphService/MSGraphService.ts) (which calls the Graph) and two implementations of an [AuthService](https://github.com/BobGerman/AADsamples/tree/master/implicitFlow/src/services/AuthService) (which gets the access token) - one each for V1 and V2.
-[ServiceFactory.ts](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/src/services/ServiceFactory.ts) provides rudimentary dependency injection, and configures the MSGraphService to use the V1 or V2 version of AuthService based on the scenario selected.
+[ServiceFactory.ts](https://github.com/BobGerman/AADsamples/blob/master/implicitFlow/src/services/ServiceFactory.ts) provides rudimentary dependency injection, and creates the MSGraphService the V1 or V2 version of AuthService based on the scenario selected.

 MSGraphService doesn't have to fuss about authentication, it just asks for a token and moves on: